fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 }
 ```

-In most cases, you can use either <i>type</i> or <i>interface</i>, whichever syntax you prefer.
+In most cases, you can use either *type* or *interface*, whichever syntax you prefer.
 However, there are a few things to keep in mind.
 For example, if you define multiple interfaces with the same name, they will result in a merged interface, whereas if you try to define multiple types with the same name, it will result in an error stating that a type with the same name is already declared.

 TypeScript documentation [recommends using interfaces](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#differences-between-type-aliases-and-interfaces) in most cases.